The Architecture of Oversight: When the Auditor Works for the Architect

 A forensic review of Sherman’s public records reveals a closed-loop financial ecosystem where the Board of Education Chairman is privately employing the Selectman tasked with auditing his $50 million school project.

-The fundamental premise of municipal finance relies on friction.
-It is the necessary tension between the entity demanding the funds and the entity tasked with auditing the request.
-In a functioning government, the Board of Education asks for the money, and the Board of Selectmen scrutinizes the math.
-The friction protects the taxpayer.
+Good municipal finance is built on friction.
+It relies on a necessary tension between the entity demanding the funds and the entity tasked with auditing the request.
+The Board of Education asks for the money, and the Board of Selectmen scrutinizes the math.
+That tension is what protects the taxpayer.

-But what happens to that tension when the civic auditor is privately employed by the person asking for the money?
+But what happens when the civic auditor is on the private payroll of the person asking for the money?

-A deep dive into Sherman’s public employment records, state business filings, and municipal minutes reveals an astonishing, real-time financial conflict of interest operating at the highest levels of town government.
-It is a closed-loop financial relationship that fundamentally compromises the independent oversight of the most expensive infrastructure project in Sherman’s history.
+A review of Sherman’s public employment records and state business filings reveals a financial conflict of interest operating right out in the open.
+It is a closed-loop relationship that neutralizes independent oversight on the most expensive infrastructure project in town history.

 Selectman Joel Bruzinski holds a seat on the Board of Selectmen and serves as the town's executive representative on the Sherman School Building Committee.
 Currently, he is employed by New England Aquatic Services.